martinjc/sims-extract-msc-numbers/README.md

   -b, --breakdown       Breakdown by part/time & placement programme -r, --registered      show fully registered students only -l, --loose           show fully registered students and those who have
-                        registered but not collected ID card -g, --graphics        create visualisations of the data -c, --csv             output csv of enrolled status per programme
+                        registered but not collected ID card  (if -r also provided) -g, --graphics        create visualisations of the data -c, --csv             output csv of enrolled status per programme
 ```